CAPPA Faculty: Childbirth Educator Trainer

 Labor support is centuries old, but its advantages have now been validated in six controlled studies and its positive benefits should not be overlooked...
 The challenge is to turn to obstetric technology only when necessary, relying instead on the practice of continuous labor support to help the birth process follow its natural, normal course. ~John Kennel, Marshall Klaus, et al. Journal of the American Medical Association

 The major role of the postpartum doula is to provide support and help the family transition smoothly into having a new baby.
+She helps parents feel more confident in their abilities to care for their babies, and gives practical tips and advice.
+She does not take over the role of caring for the newborn, but instead helps give positive, nonjudgmental support and information.
+She is an expert in both the newborn and the immediate postpartum mother.
+The postpartum doula can help identify when things are going normally or when the family might need to seek additional help for either the mom or the newborn.
 Studies have shown that women who have social support during the postpartum period tend to have less postpartum depression, breastfeed for a longer duration, and make a better adjustment to parenthood.

 Tabitha's Cell - 925-360-0817